tkksnk/aiyagari/README.md

 ## Acknowledgement

-I thank @yirwk and @yaoton for improving the python code.
+I thank @yirwk and @yukiyao for improving the python code.